John E. Jones III

 John Edward Jones III (born June 13, 1955) is the 30th President at Dickinson College and a former United States district judge of the United States District Court for the Middle District of Pennsylvania.
+He is best known for his presiding role in the landmark Kitzmiller v.
+Dover Area School District case, in which the teaching of intelligent design in public school science classes was ruled to be unconstitutional.
+In 2014, he ruled that Pennsylvania's 1996 ban on same-sex marriage was unconstitutional.
+On May 14, 2021, it was announced that Judge Jones would serve as interim president of his alma mater Dickinson College for a two-year period beginning July 1, 2021.
+On February 28, 2022, Jones was named the 30th President of Dickinson College.

-Early life and education
+Early life, education, and legal career

-Jones was born in 1955 in Pottsville, Pennsylvania and raised in Orwigsburg, Pennsylvania.
-He attended Blue Mountain High School in Schuylkill Haven, Pennsylvania.
-He graduated from Mercersburg Academy and then earned his Bachelor of Arts degree from Dickinson College in 1977 and Juris Doctor from Penn State Dickinson Law in 1980.
+Jones was born in 1955 in Pottsville, Pennsylvania, and raised in Orwigsburg, Pennsylvania, where he attended Blue Mountain High School.
+He graduated high school from Mercersburg Academy.
+He earned his Bachelor of Arts degree from Dickinson College in 1977 and Juris Doctor from Dickinson School of Law in 1980.
+At that time, the school was unaffiliated with Pennsylvania State University, but is now known as Penn State Dickinson Law.

-Career

-Attorney

-After clerking for Guy A. Bowe, the president-county judge for Schuylkill County from 1980 to 1983, Jones joined the Dolbin & Cori, a law firm.
-When he was made partner, the name of the firm was changed to Dolbin, Cori & Jones.
+After clerking for Guy A. Bowe, the president-county judge for Schuylkill County from 1980 to 1983, Jones joined the law firm of Dolbin & Cori.
+When he was made a partner, the name of the firm was changed to Dolbin, Cori & Jones.

 In 1986, Jones began his own private practice, John Jones & Associates.
 He spent the next years as a trial lawyer.
 He also served as solicitor for several municipalities, including his hometown of Pottsville, and was a part-time assistant Schuylkill County public defender until 1995.
 From around 1992 until his appointment to the federal bench, Jones served as counsel to the Reading firm of Roland & Schlegel.